-The Libraries purchase non-depository indexes, finding tools, full-text collections, and reference works in all formats as appropriate to provide better access to depository materials.
+The Libraries purchase non-depository indexes, finding tools, data and statistical resources, full-text collections, and reference works in all formats as appropriate to provide better access to depository materials.
 Current subscriptions include CIS Index/Proquest Congressional, Proquest Statistical, and Social Explorer.
 Full-text collections include the U.S. Serial Set Digital Collection and U.S. Executive Branch Documents (in microfiche and online).

 The department also purchases selected collections of non-depository materials and their indexes to provide users with government documents not available through depository channels.
 These include Declassified Documents and the non-depository collection of ASI microfiche.
 Other departments such as Main Library Reference and the Business Library also purchase materials that supplement or enhance access to depository and non-depository government information.

 U.S. federal government publications not distributed through depository channels are acquired by gift, purchase, or directly from the publishing agency by the Government Information Librarian and subject specialists in the appropriate subject area.
 These publications fall into two categories: publications distributed only electronically to depositories but also available in print or other tangible format, or government publications not distributed in any format to depositories (ie “fugitive” publications).
 Publications in the first category are generally not acquired for the Documents collection to avoid duplication of content in multiple formats, unless the electronic format is difficult to use or does not meet the present and future needs of the user communities in some other way.
 Tangible and online fugitive publications are actively sought.
 There is consultation between the Government Information Librarian and subject specialists to avoid duplication of materials and effort.